 Chopping the cabbage into small pieces and mixing it in with its regular food is another great way to convince your bird to give it a try.
 If it works, you can continue to mix it in for a few days before giving it another try.
 Hand feeding can be another great way to get your parakeet to try out cabbage because it might see it as a game or treat.

-Alternatives To Cabbage
+Alternatives to Cabbage

 If your parakeet won’t eat cabbage and you would like to provide it with a healthy alternative, several options are available, including kale, zucchini, asparagus, watercress, and more.
 It will also enjoy carrots, sweet corn, peas, green beans, broccoli, and cauliflower.
 Many of these foods will provide your pet with plenty of vitamins and minerals to help them stay healthy and happy.
-The more colorful the food, the more it will enjoy it.

 We hope you have enjoyed reading over this short guide and found the answers you needed.
-If we have convinced you to add this inexpensive food to your pet’s diet, please share our look into the safety of feeding our parakeet cabbage on Facebook and Twitter.
+If we have convinced you to add this inexpensive food to your pet’s diet, please share our look into the safety of feeding your parakeet cabbage on Facebook and Twitter.

-Featured Image Credit: Pixabay
+Featured Image Credit by Pixabay